marcoalopez/Python_course/README.md

 ## Author

-[Marco A. Lopez-Sanchez](https://marcoalopez.github.io/) is an associate researcher in the Department of Geology at the University of Oviedo...TODO
+[Marco A. Lopez-Sanchez](https://marcoalopez.github.io/) is an associate researcher in the Department of Geology at the University of Oviedo.
+Marco is an expert in the analysis of the microstructure and texture (CPO) of solid materials, in particular with the backscattered electron diffraction technique (SEM-EBSD), the design of experiments with _in situ_ monitoring, and image analysis from different microscopy sources.
+He also has extensive experience in programming and code development for data analysis (https://github.com/marcoalopez).
+His main line of research is the study of the links between the mechanical properties (elastic, plastic and/or brittle) of rocks and their mineral composition, microstructure and crystallographic orientation of their components and seismic modelling (elastic properties) of rocks using averaging schemes and reconstruction of the microstructure and texture.